 - Use paper towels to pat the chicken dry.

-- Sprinkle ⅓ cup flour onto the chicken and dust each finger in a thin even coating of flour.
+- Sprinkle ⅓ cup all-purpose flour onto the breast meat and dust each finger in a thin even coating of flour.
+Shake off excess flour.
+Whisk the 1 egg in a shallow bowl.
+Add panko to a shallow dish.

-- To bread the chicken tenders, use one hand to dip them in the 1 egg and another hand to dust them with 70 grams panko.
+- To bread the tenders, use one hand to dip them in the egg and another hand to dust them with 70 grams panko.

-- Scoop the panko over the chicken and gently pat it to get the breadcrumbs to adhere.
+- Scoop the panko over the tenders and gently pat it to get the breadcrumbs to adhere.

 - Deep fry the panko chicken tenders until golden brown and cooked through (about 3 minutes).
 Be sure to flip them over periodically so they brown evenly.

-- Drain the panko-crusted chicken on a wire rack lined with paper towels, and serve with lemon wedges.
+- Drain the panko-crusted chicken on a wire rack lined with paper towels, and serve with lemon wedges or your choice of dipping sauce.

 Kathy Stroup says